codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a guy lying on your doorstep?
-Matt.
+Did you hear about the runner who was criticized?
+He just took it in stride

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+Which operating system was released first?
- 1. Android
+ 1. Mac OS
- 2. BlackBerry
+ 2. OS/2
- 3. Symbian
+ 3. Linux
- 4. iOS
+ 4. Windows

 <details>
   <summary>Answer</summary>
-  iOS
+  Mac OS
 </details>